-I didn't have he best location for photos, but was managing a pop off a few good ones from the stands.
-Practice began at 5 P.M. and the racing started at 7, however, and by the time the real action got underway, I was losing the light.
+I didn't have the best location for photos but was managing a pop off a few good ones from the stands.
+Practice began at 5 P.M., and the racing started at 7, however, and by the time the real action got underway, I was losing the light.
 It became difficult for me to even see who I was photographing.
-We were sitting at the far end, away from the announcer, and couldn't hear a word the announcer was saying so he was no help.
-I asked Deborah to keep and eye out for number 27 and to let me know when it was coming.
+We were sitting at the far end, away from the announcer, and couldn't hear a word the announcer was saying, so he was no help.
+I asked Deborah to keep an eye out for number 27 and to let me know when it was coming.
 I snapped a couple of shots on the first lap, then waited for 27 to come around again to get a few more.
 It seemed to be taking too long.

 "Do you see it?"
 I asked Deborah.

 "I see a bike being pushed," she said.